drf-psq/drf-psq/README.md

 [![License: MIT](https://img.shields.io/github/license/drf-psq/drf-psq.svg)](https://github.com/drf-psq/drf-psq/blob/master/LICENSE)
 [![PyPI version shields.io](https://img.shields.io/pypi/v/drf-psq.svg)](https://pypi.python.org/pypi/drf-psq)

-`drf-psq` is an extension for the Django REST framework that gives support for having view-based **permission_classes**, **serializer_class**, and **queryset**.
+`drf-psq` is an extension for the Django REST framework that gives support for having action-based **permission_classes**, **serializer_class**, and **queryset** dependent on permission-based rules.
-In a typical DRF project, you probably have faced the problem that you want to set different permissions for different views with different serializers and you have to write too many `if` statements and override some methods to achieve this goal!
+In a typical DRF project, you probably have faced the problem of setting different permissions for different actions with different serializers, all of which are dependent on some rules and you have to write too many `if` statements and override some methods to achieve this goal!
 Well, you don't have to do those kinds of hard stuff anymore. `drf-psq` is made to solve this problem and even more!

 ## Setup